-Fungus gnats are tiny mosquito-like insects, about 1/8 inch in length.
-They can be very hard to see while flying and you will probably first notice them when they are darting about newly sprouted seedlings.
+Fungus gnats are tiny mosquito-like insects, about one-eighth of an inch in length.
+They can be hard to see while flying, but you will probably notice them when they are darting about newly sprouted seedlings.

-Adult fungus gnats are mostly an annoyance, but the larva can do damage to young plants and seedlings by feeding on the new, tender roots.
-It is also thought that they feed on the developing callused over-area of cuttings, delaying the development of new roots.
+Adult fungus gnats are mostly an annoyance, but the larvae can do damage to young plants and seedlings by feeding on the new, tender roots.
+They may feed on the callused over-area of cuttings, delaying the development of new roots.

 The Lifecycle of Fungus Gnats

 To control the population of fungus gnats, it helps to know their lifecycle and when they are actively feeding.
 Fungus gnat eggs are laid in cracks on the soil surface.
-They hatch into larva within 6 days and begin feeding on plant roots.
-After feeding for about 2 weeks, they pupate in the soil and emerge in less than a week as adults, to begin the cycle all over again.
+They hatch into larvae within six days and begin feeding on plant roots.
+After feeding for about two weeks, they pupate in the soil and emerge in less than a week as adults to begin the cycle all over again.

-Fungus gnats are one of those insects that give birth to mostly females, which enables the population to increase extremely rapidly.
-One female can lay between 100-300 eggs.
+Fungus gnats give birth to mostly females, which enables the population to increase rapidly.
+One female can lay between 100 to 300 eggs.

 How to Control Fungus Gnats

-Monitoring: The best way to determine the adult population of fungus gnats is by using yellow sticky cards.
-These are small, yellow colored cards that have an adhesive on both sides.
+Get an idea of the adult population of fungus gnats is by using yellow sticky cards.
+These small, yellow-colored cards have an adhesive on both sides.
 You can find them at most garden centers.
 Place the cards standing up on the soil surface.
 The adult fungus gnats are attracted to the color yellow.
 They will fly towards the cards and get trapped there by the adhesive.
 It is not a pretty sight, but it will give you a good idea of the size of the population while killing them in the process.

-Deterrence: If you are working in a greenhouse, do a thorough cleaning before you begin new seedlings.
-Soil and weeds on the floor are very attractive to fungus gnats.
+If you are working in a greenhouse, do a thorough cleaning before you begin new seedlings.
+Soil and weeds on the floor are attractive to fungus gnats.

 Placing a slice of potato on the soil surface sometimes attracts the feeding larva.
 The potato slices can be used to collect and dispose of larva and to gauge when the larva are actively feeding, for the timing of pesticide applications.
 Make sure the potato slices do not dry out.